Fact checkedFact Checked

 Fermented Cheeses

-Delicious fermented cheese like Swiss, Gouda, and Parmesan contain protein, calcium, and live and active cultures of lactic acid bacteria for supporting gut health.
-It is ideal to eat cheese in moderation, as it has a high fat content.
-However, fermented cheese[20] may help improve blood cholesterol, reduce metabolic disorder risk, and keep your gut microbiota happy.
+Delicious fermented cheeses like Swiss, Gouda, and Parmesan contain protein, calcium, and live and active cultures of lactic acid bacteria for supporting gut health.
+It is ideal to eat cheese in moderation, as it has a high-fat content.
+However, fermented cheese[17] may help improve blood cholesterol, reduce metabolic disorder risk, and keep your gut microbiota happy.

 An article covering the consumption of cheese[21], mentions how the fermentation process for cheese “favorably influences your microbiome” and contains beneficial nutrients and vitamins.
 According to the United States Department of Agriculture, adults should consume 3 cups of dairy servings daily, and a serving of cheese can fulfill this recommendation.